Irmine/GoMine/README.md

 #### GoMine is a Minecraft Bedrock Edition server software written in Go.

 ### Information
-GoMine is a fast multi-threaded server software.
+GoMine is a fast multi-threaded Minecraft server software.
 It aims to provide a highly customizable API for plugin developers to use.
-GoMine aims to make the setup of a server very easy, (through an executable) with low compile times.
+GoMine aims to make the setup of a server very easy, (through an executable) with low compile times, and aims to make GoMine usable for other purposes than just a vanilla server.

 ### Current State
 GoMine is currently under heavy development and is not usable for production servers yet.
 It lacks many features which are yet to be implemented, and has (yet unknown) bugs that should be resolved.

 ### Releases and Development Builds
 Development builds of GoMine might be unstable and should be used with care.
-It is always recommended to run officially released versions of GoMine for production, to ensure no nasty bugs appear.
+It is always recommended to run officially released versions of GoMine for production where possible, to ensure no nasty bugs appear.

 ### Setup
 GoMine aims to make the setup of a server very easily.
 The setup of GoMine can be explained in a couple steps.